keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace_gen.md

 * **dev** will have a direct (big bang) deployment strategy and functional tests are executed
 * **staging** will have a blue/green deployment strategy and performance tests are executed
 * **production** will have a blue/green deployment strategy without any further testing.
-The configured remediation strategy is used for the [Self-healing with Keptn](../self-healing-with-keptn/) tutorial.
+The configured remediation strategy is used for self-healing in production.

 Positive